 Questions to ask for a better internal security audit

-Whether you’re just looking to improve on processes, or preparing for something more official like SOC2 certification, there are a few things to keep in mind for a successful internal security audit.
+Whether you’re just looking to improve on processes and policies, or preparing for something more official like SOC2 certification, there are a few things to keep in mind for a successful internal security audit.

 Who will lead the audit?